 Legal Reporting Requirements for Influenza-associated Deaths (Laboratory-confirmed)

-- Health care facilities: notifiable to local health jurisdiction within 3 business days
+- Healthcare providers and Health care facilities: notifiable to local health jurisdiction within 3 business days

 - Laboratories: no legal reporting requirement